 Other traditional foods to look out for are stovies (a potato dish), black pudding, and Scottish salmon.
 Cullen skink, a delicious soup made with smoked haddock, potatoes, and onions is also a must-try!

-A less well-known Scottish delicacy is the battered sausage – a regular sausage deep-fried in the crispy batter!
+A less well-known Scottish delicacy is the battered sausage – a regular sausage deep-fried in crispy batter!
 Head over to the City Restaurant on Nicholson Street for the best-battered sausage in town.
 They also serve excellent fish & chips and you can also try another one of the region’s specialties – deep-fried, battered Mars Bar!

 TIP: Save money by dining at pubs rather than restaurants.
 Many pubs sell exceptionally good food, often providing a more authentic taste of Scottish culture than many restaurants.
 And at a far lower cost!

-Tip: If you forget to book a table for dinner, it’s still worth a visit to see if the restaurant can accommodate you.
-Some set aside tables specifically for walk-ins (the most notable is Dishoom, the famous Indian restaurant that originated in London) and you may also find some that will take your number and be happy to give you a call when a table becomes free.
+If you forget to book a table for dinner, it’s still worth a visit to see if the restaurant can accommodate you.
+Some restaurants set aside tables specifically for walk-ins (the most notable is Dishoom, the famous Indian restaurant that originated in London) and you may also find some that will take your number and be happy to give you a call when a table becomes free.

 READ ALSO: Best Traditional Dishes to Try in the UK